CodeAmaterasu/blockchain/README.md

 # Blockchain - M150
-Project to show how a blockchain works
+Project to show how a blockchain works, the crypto currency "DPT - Deep Fried Token" runs on it.

 ## What is a blockchain and how does it work?